esl/amoc/integration_test/README.md

 `./integration_test/test_amoc_cluster.sh`

-This command verifies that clustering is done properly and metrics are reported from all the nodes.
+This command verifies that clustering is done properly.

-### 4. Test installation of user scenario in amoc cluster
+### 4. Test distribution of a custom scenario in amoc cluster

 `./integration_test/test_distribute_scenario.sh`

-This command uploads a sample `dummy_scenario.erl` on the `amoc-master` node using `curl` and after uploading verifies that scenario is propagated to the worker nodes.
+This command checks distribution of the sample `dummy_scenario.erl` from the `amoc-master` node to the worker nodes.

-### 5. Run the uploaded scenario.
+### 5. Run the distributed scenario.

 `./integration_test/test_run_scenario.sh`

-This command starts execution of `dummy_scenario.erl` scenario (must be uploaded before this action)
+This command starts execution of `dummy_scenario.erl` scenario (it must be distributed prior to this action)

 ### 6. Add additional node to the cluster